What Is a Betting Exchange?

 The elephant in the room is that several U.S. sports betting exchanges already exist (and operate in most states), but they operate in a very grey legal area.

-They say because they're not sportsbooks, they can operate in any state.
+They say because they're not sportsbooks, they can operate in almost every state.

 • Bro Throw: An app that connects bettors and makes them pay each other through a third-party service like Venmo.